qetr1ck-op/blog-hugo-source/content/post/interview-question-nodejs-part-1.md

 In Node.js, the responsibility of gathering events from the operating system or monitoring other sources of events is handled by `libuv`, and the user can register callbacks to be invoked when an event occurs.
 When async operation is done `libuv` passes control to `V8` to execute the callbacks.

+# What is libuv and how does Node.js use it?
+Is it part of V8?

+[libuv](https://github.com/libuv/libuv) is a multi-platform support library with a focus on asynchronous I/O. Its core job is to provide an event loop and callback based notifications of I/O and other activities.
+In addition, libuv offers core utilities such as timers, non-blocking networking support, asynchronous file system access, child processes and more.

 # What is the Call Stack?
 Is it part of V8?

 The call stack is the basic mechanism for javascript code execution.
 When we call a function, we push the function parameters and the return address to the stack.
 This allows to runtime to know where to continue code execution once the function ends.
 In Node.js, the Call Stack is handled by `V8`.